-Ashton Coal operations were consistently audible during the operator-attended noise survey including conveyor hum.
-The Ashton Coal mine noise contribution was estimated at up to <28 dB $L{Aeq,15 \, minute}$.
-Conveyor hum from site generated an estimated <28 dB L{Amax} .
-Ashton Coal noise contributions would have complied with the DC and EPL noise limits, had they applied.
-Other ambient noise sources included other mines in the vicinity, insects, frogs and traffic on the New England Highway.
+Ashton Coal operations were inaudible during the entire operator-attended noise survey.
+Given this and the measured background noise level of 38 dB L{A90} , the Ashton Coal $L{Aeq,15 \, minute}$ mine noise contribution was estimated to be \leq 28 dB $L{Aeq,15 \, minute}$ and therefore below the relevant noise limit.
+Ashton Coal noise contributions complied with the DC and EPL noise limits.
+Other ambient noise sources included other mines in the vicinity, insects, frogs, traffic on the New England Highway and powerline hum.
 A graph of the total linear noise levels measured in one-third octave frequency bands is shown below in Figure 5.3.